amyasnikov/validity/README.md

 ## Key features
 * Writing compliance tests using Python expressions and [JQ](https://stedolan.github.io/jq/manual/)
-* Flexible selector system to apply tests only to specific subset of devices
+* Flexible selector system to apply the tests only to a specific subset of devices
 * Concept of **dynamic pairs**.
-With dynamic pair you can compare 2 different devices between each other (e.g. compare configuration of 2 MC-LAG members).
+With dynamic pair you can compare 2 different devices between each other (e.g. compare the configuration of 2 MC-LAG members).
 * **Test result explanation**.
 When some test fails, you can get the **explanation** of the calculation process step by step.
 * **ORM access** inside the test.
 You have full access to the **device** properties.
-For instance, you may leverage [Configuration Contexts](https://docs.netbox.dev/en/stable/models/extras/configcontext/) NetBox feature to store your desired configuration and compare it with the config collected from device.
+For instance, you may leverage [Configuration Contexts](https://docs.netbox.dev/en/stable/features/context-data/) NetBox feature to store your desired configuration and compare it with the config collected from device.
 * **Reports and webhooks**.
 After execution of some bunch of tests you can get the report with passed/failed statistics grouped by some Location/Site/Manufacturer/etc. Moreover, you can provision the webhook to notify an external system when compliance report is generated.
 * **Test extensibility**.
 You can define your own python functions or classes to reuse the code between multiple compliance tests.
 * Possibility to store all heavy text-based entities (like compliance tests or TTP Templates) in a **Git repository**